(This replaces Fact Sheet 24-7)

 Eight-Year Transition

-Districts will be able to transition to their STEPS plans once SED has adopted regulations and made available the form and process for submitting a STEPS plan to SED for review.
-SED anticipates completing this process by Fall 2024 so that Districts can negotiate a new plan under STEPS for the 2024-2025 school year if they choose.
-Districts may continue to implement and modify their current evaluation system under 3012-d until the 2031-2032 school year.
-Districts must negotiate and submit a STEPS plans to the Commissioner of Education by June 30, 2032.
+Districts will be able to transition to their STEPS plans once they have negotiated the new plan and have submitted the STEPS plan to SED for review and received notice that the plan meets the regulations.
+Districts may continue to implement and modify their current evaluation system under 3012-d through the 2031-2032 school year.
+Districts must negotiate and submit a STEPS plan to the Commissioner of Education by June 30, 2032.

 Observations/Annual Evaluations